-- 1. The participant, after a 30 day grace period, fails to pay or make satisfactory arrangements to pay any applicable Medicaid spend down liability or any amount due under the post-eligibility treatment of income process, as permitted under 42 CFR 460.7182 and 42 CFR 460.184; - 2.
-The beneficiary engages in disruptive or threatening behavior; - 3.
-The beneficiary moves out of the PACE service area or is out of the service area for more than 30 days, unless the PACE organization agrees to a longer absence due to extenuating circumstances; - 4.
-The PACE program agreement with CMS and OAAS is not renewed or is terminated; - 5.
-The PACE organization is unable to offer health care services due to the loss of state licenses or contracts with outside providers; and - 6.
-The beneficiary is determined no longer to meet Medicaid state nursing facility level of care (LOC) requirements and is not deemed eligible.
-The PACE organization must make the determination that the beneficiary no longer meets LOC and would not reasonably be expected to become eligible for PACE services within six months in the absence of continued coverage under the PACE program.
+- The participant, after a 30 day grace period, fails to pay or make satisfactory arrangements to pay any applicable Medicaid spend down liability or any amount due under the post-eligibility treatment of income process, as permitted under 42 CFR 460.7182 and 42 CFR 460.184; - The beneficiary engages in disruptive or threatening behavior; - The beneficiary moves out of the PACE service area or is out of the service area for more than 30 days, unless the PACE organization agrees to a longer absence due to extenuating circumstances; - The PACE program agreement with CMS and Office of Aging and Adult Services (OAAS) is not renewed or is terminated; - The PACE organization is unable to offer health care services due to the loss of state licenses or contracts with outside providers; and - The beneficiary is determined no longer to meet Medicaid state nursing facility level of care requirements and is not deemed eligible.
+The PACE organization must make the determination that the beneficiary no longer meets level of care and would not reasonably be expected to become eligible for PACE services within 6 months in the absence of continued coverage under the PACE program.